nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HealthConnect` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: Add a client**

 **MSS**

-1. User requests to add a client and provides the required client details.
+1. User requests to add a client.
-2. AddressBook adds the client data.
+2. HealthConnect adds client data and displays confirmation message.
-3. AddressBook confirms the successful addition of the client.

     Use case ends.

 **Extensions**

 * 1a.
-AddressBook detects an error in the command format.
+HealthConnect detects an error in the command format.
     * 1a1.
-AddressBook shows an error message.
+HealthConnect shows an error message.

         Use case ends.

 * 1b.
-AddressBook detects a duplicate person entry.
+HealthConnect detects a duplicate person entry.
     * 1b1.
-AddressBook shows an error message.
+HealthConnect shows an error message.

         Use case ends.